KadirFiratFTW/alt-V-Battle-Field-OS-GameMode/readme.md

 Feature Name | Description
 ------------ | -------------
-Team | There is two team named with "Team Red" and "Team Blue".
+Team | There are two teams named "Team Red" and "Team Blue".
 Each team has specific spawn points and vehicle spawn points.
 Teammates can not kill each other (except explosives)
-Lobby system | You can limit your server max player limit to 4K because this gamemode supports lobbies.
-Lobbies consist of 40 players.
-Each lobby has specific dimension.
+Lobby system | You can set the player limit of your server up to 4K because this gamemode supports lobbies.
+Lobbies consist of 40 players (Changeable from Lobby Manager Script).
+Each lobby has specific dimensions.
 Match Making | Players can search for lobbies.
-(There is no server list, its MM) Loadout | Players can prepare their loadouts with limited weapons.
+(There is no server list, its just MM) Loadout | Players can prepare their loadouts with limited weapons.
+You can add more weapon choices for players.
-Vehicles | Lobbies has their own vehicles.
-Currently this mode allowed APC, Customized APC vehicles.
-You can add more, what do you want..
-Each vehicle has specific spawn position on team side.
-Vehicles are automatically respawn after dead.
+Vehicles | Lobbies have their own vehicles.
+Currently this mode allows APC and Customized APC vehicles.
+You can add more if you want to..
+Each vehicle has specific spawn positions on team side.
+Vehicles are respawning automatically after death.
 Score System | In-game team score table.
-Lobby will automatically end when a team will achive 100 kills.
-Players are moving to main menu after 15 seconds.
+Lobby will automatically end as soon as one team reaches 100 kills.
+Players will return to main menu after 15 seconds.
-Kill Points | Each player can gain kill points while killing other team players.
-Maybe in the future we can add kill point shop to this game mode.
+Kill Points | Each player can gain kill points while killing enemies.
+Maybe in the future we can add "kill points shop" for this game mode.
-Vote System | Team players can start vote for kick a player if he is hacker or something like toxic.
+Vote System | Team players can start a vote to kick a player if he is cheater or something like toxic (They can start the vote just for teammates).
 Combat Feed | There is a combat feed system.
-You can see there which player kills which player with which weapon or which vehicle.
+It shows which player kills which player with which weapon or which vehicle.
 Map Support (WIP) | You can add specific map coords on city.
 Go back to mission field | We are still working on it.
-We want to warn and kill a player when he go out of battlefield.
+We want to warn firstly then kill a player when he go out of battle field.

-### P.S. : This game mode is doesnt made by professional coders.
-Maybe there is trash codes, you can try to fix them before blaming/flaming us...
+### P.S. : This game mode is not made by professional coders.
+Maybe there are trash codes, you can try to fix them before blaming/flaming us...

 # In The Future (WIP)

 Feature Name | Description
 ------------ | -------------
-More Maps | We want to add more maps to this game mode and more vehicles..
+More Maps | We want to add more maps to this game mode and more vehicles in the future..
 (Aircrafts, Ships etc.)
-Maybe Server-List ? | Maybe we can add an server-list system to this game mode.
+Maybe Server-List ? | Maybe we can add a server-list system to this game mode.
 I think it would be cool.
-Play with your friend (Duo, Squad) | I dont know how can i do this but i will try.
+Play with your friend (Duo, Squad) | I dont know how i can do this but i will try.
-More Vehicles | There is just 2 vehicle for each team.
+More Vehicles | There are just 2 vehicles for each team.
 We want to increase it.
-Kill Points Shop | We want to add kill points shop like Battlefront.
+Kill Points Shop | We want to add kill points shop like it is in Battlefront.
-Spawn on your teammate | We made this game with inspired by Battlefield.
+Spawn on your teammate | This game mode is inspired by Battlefield.
 Why not?

 # Do not forget..

-Don't forget to support us if you like this resource..
+Don't forget to support us if you like this game mode..

 # Turkish